engie-group/shaystack/docs/index.md

 Later, you can add a connection with your IOT to expose the current value of points, and add the `watch` features.

+To implement a provider, two strategies are proposed:

+- Read the entire ontology in memory, apply the `filter()` and return the result
+- Convert the filter request to a specific request on your datamodel, convert the row to entities an return the result.

 ### Using AWS

 Read [more...](AWS.md)